 Prognostic test is standard of care in eye cancer

 One of the primary challenges for doctors in managing uveal melanoma, as well as all cancers, is predicting the potential for the disease to spread.
-Fortunately, patients today have access to the DecisionDx-UM gene expression profile (GEP) test, which predicts a patient’s risk based upon their tumor’s own unique biology.
+Fortunately, patients today have access to the DecisionDx™-UM gene expression profile (GEP) test, which predicts a patient’s risk based upon their tumor’s own unique biology.

 Developed by ocular oncologist Dr. J. William Harbour while at Washington University (now at Bascom Palmer Eye Institute) and exclusively licensed to Castle Biosciences Inc., DecisionDx-UM is the most widely used prognostic test in uveal melanoma.
 It is used to predict statistical rates of survival over five years, the period for which we currently have scientific data.
 According to a recent study published in Clinical Ophthalmology, molecular testing such as our GEP test has a significant impact on the management of uveal melanoma, ophthalmologists reporting that they are more likely to increase frequency of disease monitoring or recommend clinical trials for those patients whose test results showed they were at high risk of metastasis.

 The GEP test is extremely valuable in guiding a patient’s care following treatment of the original eye tumor.
 It measures the activity or “expression” of certain genes within the tumor to determine its risk profile, or Class:

 - Class 1A: Very low risk, with a 2% chance of the eye cancer spreading over five years;